VictuarVi/PoliMi-PhD-Thesis/docs/sections/chapter_1.typ

 == Theorems, propositions and lists

-#import "@local/polimi-phd-thesis:0.1.1": *
+#import "@preview/polimi-phd-thesis:0.1.1": *

 I have implemented my own version of the classic LaTeX environments:

 #theorem[
-  Write here you theorem.
+  Write here your theorem.
 ]

 #proposition[
-  Write here you theorem.
+  Write here your theorem.
 ]

 #proof[